oneminch/Notes/Glossary/SDLC.md

     - It promotes *transparency* by encouraging regular communication and collaboration between team members and stakeholders.
 - It divides the entire project into small incremental builds, with each iteration lasting from one to three weeks.
 - It is often used in conjunction with other Agile methodologies, such as Kanban, to create a more comprehensive approach to software development.
+- Scrum ceremonies
+    - aka Scrum events, Scrum meetings, or Agile ceremonies
+    - form the backbone of the methodology
+        - Spring Planning
+        - Daily Stand-up
+        - Sprint Review
+        - Sprint Retrospective
+    - Sprint planning occurs before the sprint, daily stand-up meetings take place during the sprint, and the review and retrospective come after the sprint has ended.
+-

 ---
 ## Further